How to Type Umlauts on a Windows Keyboard

 Finnish and Estonian: In these languages, ä, ö and ü cannot be substituted with their ASCII equivalents.

-(How to type umlauts using the keyboard (including laptop keyboards) tested with Windows 11 Version 22H2 and Windows 10; updated November 2023)
+(How to type umlauts using the keyboard (including laptop keyboards) tested with Windows 11 Version 22H2–23H2 and Windows 10; first published September 2021, last updated October 2024)